ronivay/ssh-inscribe-docker/README.md

 #### additional users

+NOTE: automatically created user isn't safe as password is in clear text in .env config and inside container as env var. up to you to decide if this is enough for your usecase

 by default, only one user is created to `users.yml` file based on `FILE_USER` and `FILE_PASSWORD` variables.
 This works fine for single user purpose, but defining multiple users require one to edit `sshi/users.yml` file.

 append new users to config with following lines